ybajaj-29/myPlotLib/README.md

 # MyPlotLib
-Taking data from aesthetically displeasing figures and trying to make them look better.
+Taking data from aesthetically displeasing figures and and trying to make them look better.
-Follow along with matplotlib and numpy.